AlCh440/project-2-quests---missions/docs/README.md

 - Gain strengh (gameplay)
 - Learn mechanics
 - Get to know more about characters
-- Learn about the amazing world we are creating"
+- Learn about the amazing world you are creating"
+- Create their own history in the world

-When I mention little stories, what I meant is that a quest have the same process and elements of the story(narrative of a game):
+When I mention little stories, what I mean is that a quest have the same process and elements of a story(narrative of a game):

 - An objective
 - An obstacle